SLU 1818 Program

 These courses are determined on an annual basis by MUHS and SLU, and students should not select these courses with the expectation that they will be offered as dual enrollment.
 If a course is offered as dual credit students will register for SLU credit by the end of September.
 The registration process will be distributed to students and parents at the beginning of the academic year.
 Students are not required to take a MUHS course offered as dual enrollment course for college credit.

-In 2020-2021, MUHS is able to offer 18 courses in which students have the opportunity to enroll for dual credit: AP Calculus AB, AP Calculus BC, AP Chemistry, AP Computer Science A, AP English Language, AP English Literature, AP European History, AP Human Geography, AP Spanish Language, AP Spanish Literature, AP Psychology, British Literature, Faith & Reason, Honors German 4/5, Honors Latin 4/5, Honors Spanish 4, Multivariable Calculus, and Shakespeare.
+In 2021-2022, MUHS is able to offer 14 courses in which students have the opportunity to enroll for dual credit: AP Calculus BC, AP Chemistry, AP Computer Science A, AP English Language, AP European History, AP Spanish Language, AP Spanish Literature, British Literature, Faith & Reason, Honors Latin 4/5, Honors Spanish 4, Multivariable Calculus, and Shakespeare.

-Since students are already enrolled in these courses for the 2020-21 school year, this is an additional option for them to earn college credits.
+Since students are already enrolled in these courses for the 2021-22 school year, this is an additional option for them to earn college credits.
 There is no change to their daily schedules.
-The tuition for dual credit through SLU is greatly reduced from an on-campus course at $65/credit hour (~$195 - $260 per semester) compared to ~$1300/credit hour for undergraduate credit.
+The tuition for dual credit through SLU is greatly reduced from an on-campus course at $75/credit hour (~$225 - $300 per semester) compared to ~$1300/credit hour for undergraduate credit.
 If a student opts not to enroll in the dual credit option, he simply continues in his class as usual.
-If interested, students must register for dual credit for fall semester courses no later than Sept.
-30.
+If interested, students must register for dual credit for fall semester courses no later than Oct.
+1.

 Students who want to register for college credit for authorized courses must meet the following conditions:

-- Juniors and Seniors: Minimum of 2.5 cumulative GPA and parent and school permission
+- Juniors and Seniors: Minimum of 3.0 GPA

 Marquette University Partnership